Multiphase gas in Circumgalactic cloud complexes: Insights from kiloparsec-scale Magnetohydrodynamic Turbulence Simulations: Caveats and Future Work

 \section{Caveats and Future Work}

 In this section, we outline a few limitations of our current study and discuss directions for future research.

 We model the CGM with a fixed metallicity of $0.3Z_\odot$ and assume photoionization equilibrium to compute the cooling function.
 However, in realistic environments, CGM metallicity is expected to vary with galacto-centric distance, and the ionization state may deviate from both photoionization and collisional ionization equilibrium—particularly in the temperature range $10^4$--$10^{5.5}~\mathrm{K}$.
 More accurate modeling would require detailed non-equilibrium ionization and species tracking \citep{Buie2018ApJ,Peeples2019ApJ,BuieII2020ApJ}.
+We also impose a temperature floor of $10^{3.2}\,\mathrm{K}$, below which additional physics such as molecular cooling, shielding, and chemistry become important, and much higher resolution would be required.
+We plan to address these issues in a future study.

 Moreover, we calibrate the turbulent driving velocity in our simulations using the observed non-thermal broadening of absorption lines.
 However, recent work by \citet{Koplitz2023ApJ} suggests that non-thermal line broadening may not directly correlate with the actual gas velocity dispersion.
 To address this, we plan to conduct a detailed cloud-by-cloud analysis in future work, generating synthetic absorption spectra to better connect our simulations with observational diagnostics.